linked-art/linked.art/docs/community/projects/ees2/docs/labyrinth/index.md

 # Exploring the Labyrinth with Quire

-## An Exemplar Quire Project Based on *Labyrinth: Knossos Myth & Reality* Exhibition
+## An Exemplar Quire Project Based on the *Labyrinth: Knossos Myth & Reality* Exhibition